c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/3b_TimeSeries.md

 → variance constant season = annual change

 Given a stack of at least three images the *variance* calculates the “variability” of each pixel using the Gaussian formulae. *Regression* quantifies a linear trend in time.
 Both processes calculate each pixel and each band individually.
-If no time stamp is provided by the [Import]() command, all images will be treated as of equal distance.
+If no time stamp is provided by the [Import](../manual/3_Import.md) command, all images will be treated as of equal distance.
 Strictly speaking both formulae assume a normalized distribution of the values.

-→ 75% limit

 To reduce the statistical results for different bands to one value for each pixel, the *principal* or the *mean* process can be used.